thomasWeise/aitoa/book/metaheuristics/hillClimbing/README.md

 ### Hill Climbing with a Different Unary Operator

-While our restart method could significantly improve the results of the hill climber, it could not solve the problem of "premature convergence" itself.
+With our restart method could significantly improve the results of the hill climber.

-\text.block{definition}{prematureConvergence}{An optimization process has prematurely converged if it has not yet discovered the global optimum but can no longer improve its approximation quality.&nbsp;[@WCT2012EOPABT; @WZCN2009WIOD]}
+It directly addressed the problem of premature convergence, but it tried to find a remedy for its symptoms, not its cause.

-This problem in our hill climber is caused by the unary operator.
+One cause for this problem in our hill climber is the design of unary operator.
 `1swap` will swap two jobs in an encoded solution.
 Since the solutions are encoded as integer arrays of length&nbsp;$\jsspMachines*\jsspJobs$, there are&nbsp;$\jsspMachines*\jsspJobs$ choices to pick the index of the first job to be swapped.
 Since we swap only with *different* jobs and each job appears&nbsp;$\jsspMachines$ times in the encoding, this leaves&nbsp;$\jsspMachines*(\jsspJobs-1)$ choices for the second swap index.
 In total, from any given point in the search space, `1swap` may reach&nbsp;$\jsspMachines*\jsspJobs*\jsspMachines*(\jsspJobs-1)=\jsspMachines^2 \jsspJobs^2-\jsspJobs$ different other points (some of which may still actually encode the same candidate solutions).
 These are only tiny fractions of the big search spaces (remember [@tbl:jsspSearchSpaceTable]?).

+This has two implications:

+1. The chance of premature convergence for a hill climber applying this operator is relatively high, since the neighborhoods are relatively small.
+2. Assume that there is no better solution in the `1swap` neighborhood of the current best point in the search space.
+   There might still be a much better, similar solution which could, for instance, require swapping three or four jobs &ndash; but the algorithm will never find it, because it can only swap two jobs.

 Now we could define a new unary operator which can access a larger neighborhood.
 Here we first should think about the extreme cases.